169 Redefine FAQs

 Q: How is this forecasted to impact home values in affected areas?
 Short term, during construction, long-term and after completion?
 Noise pollution is a concern.
 Has there been a study to predict property values and this highway expansion?MnDOT is currently updating the noise analysis for the project.
 The results of this work will help determine if/where noise mitigation treatments are necessary.
 There are no accurate means to predict valuation changes.
 The City of Elk River is encouraged that the safety, improved mobility, and ultimate quality of life benefits delivered by the completed project will result in the prosperity of our entire community.

 Q: Hwy 169 design from MnDOT should be in its final stages.
 What is the status of the 5th Street changes on the east side of town?
-Is it still on the books or has it been erased?At this time, it is still open for consideration until further details are understood regarding how the project would tie in and when/if it should be considered from a traffic management and staging prospective.
-When those details are known, the City Council would consider whether or not to re-engage work on this project.
+Is it still on the books or has it been erased?At this time, we are looking at changes to the Dodge Ave./5th Street/Line Ave. area in 2025, following the full completion of the 169 Redefine project.

 Q: I heard that the strip mall where Chipotle and Jimmy Johns is will be torn down.
 Is that true?No.